mono/website/community/contributing/contribution-howto.md

     AssertEquals("#A03", compare[2], i1[2]);
     AssertEquals("#A04", compare[3], i1[3]);

-Once you used such a number in an Assert(), don't change it later on - people might use it it identify the test in bug reports or in mailing lists.
+Once you used such a number in an Assert(), don't change it later on - people might use it it identify the test in bug reports.

 Use AssertEquals() to compare things, not Assert()
 --------------------------------------------------